Junior-moraba/Daft/README.md

 - with message as argument; returns a message as string
 -   nlg.generateSummary(message);

+## For demonstration purposes only

-### Example of generating a summaries (delete)
+### Generating summaries
-- In NLG.java
+- In NLG.java there is a main method which takes user input
-- Main method gets messages from message collection (other messages commented out, uncomment message to generate summary about it)
+- will ask what type of summary required.
+- type 1: group summary.
+All the summaries grouped into one
+- type 2: individual summary.
+User will then be presented with different options of individual summaries availabe
-- sends them to the sentence planner
+- each of this will be sent to the sentence planner
+- Then to the linguistic realisers
 - sends sentence plan to the linguistic realiser
 - prints the generated text

-#### Things to discuss with amy
-- Translation of categories, subcategories, months
-- last minute adding of rules if necessary
-- does she want to call generate summary once or multiple times, once will cause problem of distinguishing between messages
-- if amy happy, refactor code, comment  and generate javadocs

-## Verbalisation of Numbers
+### Verbalisation of Numbers
 - Run Governor class
 - Will ask for multiple inputs
 - number and no, returns number without context